TECHNOBOTIX

 Consideration for Specific Components

-• Chassis: Choose a chassis design that provides a balance of strength, durability, and weight efficiency.
-Consider materials such as aluminum, steel, or composite materials, and design the chassis to accommodate other components and support the overall structure of the robot.
-Also make a market survey whether the components available to your local market or not.
+• Chassis: Select a chassis design that strikes a balance between weight efficiency, strength, and durability.
+Take into account materials like steel, aluminum, or composites, and build the chassis to support the robot's overall structure and make room for additional parts.
+Additionally, determine whether the components are accessible to your local market by conducting a market survey.

-• Electronics and Control System: Design the electronics and control system to provide reliable operation and precise control of the robot.
-Consider factors such as wiring layout, component placement, and compatibility with the chosen radio control system.
+• Electronics and Control System: Create the electronics and control system to ensure dependable operation and accurate robot control.
+Think about things like component placement, wiring design, and compatibility with the selected radio control system.

 Technobotix Pvt Ltd